 Butter gives a very delicious taste to this dish, but if you are on a healthy regime, you can replace it with extra virgin olive oil or any other oil you choose.
 The taste will be very different, but I assure you it will still be delicious.

-My favorite way to serve this baked tilapia is over instant pot basmati rice, instant pot brown rice, or instant pot quinoa.
+My favorite way to serve this baked tilapia is with Instant Pot Basmati Rice, Brown Rice, or Quinoa.
 Some roasted green beans, cherry tomatoes, Brussels sprouts, roasted zucchini, or roasted broccoli on the side, and you have a healthy dinner ready in no time.

 Instant Pot Garlic Mashed Potatoes are also a great side to serve with it.

 You can also make tacos using this baked tilapia fillet recipe.

 Once the baked fish cools down properly, you can store it in an airtight container in the fridge for 3 to 4 days.

 To freeze, arrange the filets in a single layer on a tray and freeze until frozen solid.
 Then, transfer the fillets in a zip lock back.
 Remove as much air as possible before sealing and freeze for up to a month.

-To reheat, just pop the bowl in the microwave for a minute or pop the tray back in the oven for 5 minutes at 200 degrees F.
+To reheat, pop the bowl in the microwave for 1 minute or pop the tray back in the oven for 10 minutes at 200°F.

 Thaw the fish if it’s frozen before reheating.